Start the service

 Once the ICE RemoteWare server starts, users can connect their networked client to the server by typing the server’s URL into a web browser.
 Servers using the HTTPS protocol (default) have URLs like this: https://<server-hostname-or-ip>.

 This will take you to the ICE RemoteWare sign-in page.
-Enter the username and password encrypted in the config file or by ScyldCloudAuth to sign in.
-You can also use your OS specific credentials to sign in.
+Enter the either the OS username and password, the username and password encrypted in the config file or by ScyldCloudAuth to sign in.

 Important